Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

     * The system validates the given data
     * In the case, the given data is valid:
       * The system updates this data in the database
-      * In the case, an error occurred while updating data, the system generates an error message "There was error updating account"
+      * In the case, the error occurred while updating data, the system generates the error message "There was error updating account"
       * In the case, the update was successful:
         * The system redirect the user to the accounts page
         * The system generates an info message "Bank account {account number is presented here} updated successfully"
         * The system generates and displays a list of all bank accounts with updated data
-    * In the case, the given data is invalid, the system generates an error message "The given data is incorrect"
+    * In the case, the given data is invalid, the system generates the error message "The given data is incorrect"
   * In the case, user clicks the **CANCEL**, the system doesn't update the selected bank account and redirects the user to the accounts page
 ##### Action to Remove a Bank Account:
   * The user clicks the **Remove** in the line of the selected bank account
   * The system checks the removed account for linked credit cards
-  * In the case, the removed account is linked to credit cards, the system generates an error message "Account {account number is presented here} cannot be deleted" and displays a list of linked credit cards with one
+  * In the case, the removed account is linked to credit cards, the system generates the error message "Account {account number is presented here} cannot be deleted" and displays a list of linked credit cards with one
   * In the case, the removed account isn't linked with credit cards:
     * The system redirect the user to the page to confirm account deletion
       <img alt="Slide 4" height="60%" src="https://user-images.githubusercontent.com/75541561/140600581-419e6f4c-dd3b-42b4-87b4-5f758163f433.PNG" width="60%"/>
     * If user confirms account deletion:
       * The system removes it from the database
-      * In the case, an error occurred while deleting data, the system generates an error message "There was error removing account"
+      * In the case, the error occurred while deleting data, the system generates the error message "There was error removing account"
       * In the case, the deletion was successful:
         * The system generates and displays an updated list of all bank accounts
         * The system generates an info message "Bank account {account number is presented here} removed successfully"